SeanKilleen/seankilleen.github.io/_posts/2025-01-04-my-new-reading-workflow.md

 * All my incoming RSS Feeds and newsletters come into [Feedly](https://feedly.com), which I happily pay for.
 * Feedly integrates with pocket.
 When I see an article I want to save, I click a button on the article to save it to Pocket.
 I tag it with “kindle” if I know I’ll want to read it on my Kindle.
 * I read through articles in Pocket.
 Where it seems I want to read it in a more relaxed / focused space and it’s possible to do so, I tag the article with “kindle”.
 * I have a process set up in P2K (which stands for Pocket to Kindle).
-Every day, it bundles up 10 random Pocket saves that are tagged “kindle”, creates a book, and
+Every day, it bundles up 10 random Pocket saves that are tagged “kindle”, creates a book, and sends it to my Kindle.
+It then archives those items in Pocket.
+(All of this is configurable)
+* As the opportunity presents itself, I read the articles on my Kindle.
+I take notes and highlights, just as I would in a normal Kindle book.
+* I review the notes occasionally and create tasks.

+This process has brought me so much joy in the few weeks I’ve been using it.
+I’m reading more, looking at my phone less, and feeling better about reading things I save.
+It energized me to go through literal years of saved articles in Pocket.
+I have several 10-article books’ worth of content to get through at a given time.